-Power of Attorney - an instrument executed by one person (the principal) designating another person to act as his or her agent.
+Power of Attorney - an instrument executed by one person (the principal) designating another person to act as their agent.

 Presumptive Distributee - a person who would be entitled to take a share in the property of the alleged incapacitated person if the alleged incapacitated person were deceased.